MTHFR: The Gene 40% of People Have and What It Actually Does

 The bottom line

 Your Mosaic report includes your MTHFR activity level as part of the Detoxification Pathways section, along with your overall methylation efficiency.
-It's one of 108 personalized insights across 9 body systems — all from a single saliva sample.
+It's one of 108 personalized insights across 9 areas of your health, all from a single cheek-swab sample.